-According to the Complainant's evidence, the disputed domain name resolved to a website mentioning the Complainant's ISABEL MARANT trademark numerous times and purporting to be an online store selling products similar or even identical to the Complainant's products at discounted prices.
-Moreover, the website does not accurately and prominently disclose the Respondent's identity.
-The Panel finds that such use does not amount to a bona fide offering of goods or services.
+The disputed domain name currently does not resolve to an active web page, but the Complainant also provides evidence of the use of an e-mail address linked to the disputed domain name.
+This e-mail address has apparently been used to request a quote in an e-mail mentioning the Complainant's word and figurative marks and the address of the Complainant's registered offices.
 UDRP panels have categorically held that the use of a domain name for illegal activity (e.g., the sale of counterfeit goods, phishing, impersonation/passing off, or other types of fraud) can never confer rights or legitimate interests on a respondent (see section 2.13 of the WIPO Overview 3.0).